Amazon’s newest healthcare offering after canceling Amazon Care

 Screenshots of talking heads and captions.
 First says Trying to make healthcare easier for all of us.
 Second says Obsessing about the customer experience, third says person-to-person care, fourth says providing empathy, fifth says we care deeply about our patients, sixth says I'm going to be there for you.

-Amazon Web Services is Also Powering the Pharma Industry
+Amazon Web Services is also powering the pharma industry

 Amazon also is a major player and supports 9 of the 10 top pharma with their AWS platform.
 With over 130 HIPAA-eligible services, they support pharma throughout the drug development and commercialization process.
-But that’s a POV for another day!8
+But that’s a POV for another day!7

 Security and compliance components that include research and development, clinical development, manufacturing and supply chain, commercial, and post-market surveillance and patient support

-What Does This Amazon Care Mean for Pharma?
+What does this Amazon Care mean for pharma?

 As will all telehealth providers, patients are by-passing HCP offices.
 HCPs may not be detailed and we have less opportunities to reach patients at the point of care.
 But remember, a patient may use telehealth for one indication, but can certainly show up in the doctor’s office for a different indication.